Matt-BF/GSPR/README.md

 - **contig_qc** &rarr; Analysis of the Contig QC step, with exploratory analysis to select thresholds for some contig filters (such as `avg_kmer` and `concatemer`) as described in the manuscript.
 - **dbcan** &rarr; Analysis of the Cazymes results.
 - **eggnog** &rarr; Analysis of the EggNOG results.
-- **filter_soil_rhizo_IMG** &rarr; Notebook demonstrating the filters used to keep soil and rhizosphere samples from IMG metadata according to the exclusion terms mentioned in the manuscript
+- **filter_soil_rhizo_IMG** &rarr; Notebook demonstrating the filters used to keep soil and rhizosphere samples from IMG metadata
 - **filter_soil_rhizo_MGnify** &rarr; Same as above, but for MGnify.
 - **gtdb_plasmid_intersection** &rarr; Analysis of soil species intersection between GTDB soil taxa and GSPR hosts.
 - **hosts** &rarr; Analysis of the GSPR predicted hosts.
 - **hosts_environment** &rarr; Analysis of which soil habitats GSPR predicted hosts are found, and comparison with which habitats the pOTUs are found.
+- **lengths** &rarr; Analysis of plasmids sizes.
+- **meta_spacers** &rarr; Analysis of CRISPRs in plasmids, their targets, CRISPRs in metaG contigs, etc.
+- **meta_spacers** &rarr; Analysis of CRISPRs in plasmids, their targets, CRISPRs in metaG contigs, etc.
+- **phylo** &rarr; Notebook to prune GTDB tree and prepare annotation files for decorating it.
+- **plasmid_annotation** &rarr; Analysis of how many genes in plasmids had any annotation.
+- **plasmid_env** &rarr; General analysis, such as which environments the pOTUs are found, enrichment analysis, PCA preparations, etc.
+- **plasmid_env_odds-fisher** &rarr; Calculation of log-odds for plasmid functions.
+- **ptu_num_samples** &rarr; Notebook to check the number of different samples (taxon_oids) per pOTU.
+- **select_soil_rhizo_samples_IMG_MGnify** &rarr; Notebook to filter the exclusion terms out of the IMG and MGnify tables, and consolidate them.

+## Rstudio folder
+Some figures and analysis was done in R, such as the PCA biplot, the map with the samples lat/lon, the rarefaction analysis and the GSEA. this folder contains the scripts for these analyses as well as the tables need to reproduce them.
+These tables were generated in the notebooks described above.

+## yml_envs
+Contains the `yml` files to recreate the mamba environments used in this work